leejimmy93/everyday_stats_bioinformatics/04-09-2018_over_dispersion/over_dispersion.Rmd

 in Bioinformatics analysis, such as DE, we use negative-binomial model to fit the count data to account for the over-dispersion problem. edgeR uses common-dispersion, trend-dispersion and tag-wise dispersion to deal with over-dispersion problem, etc.

+for ASE analysis, we also came across the concept of over-dispersion where the ASE ratio can be different for each SNP.
+To deal with this, we used multilevel Bayesian model and estimated over-dispersion for each SNV.